mmbman/Katagiri/1984-02-08-Blue-Cliff-Record-Case-54.md

 I told you, the trees standing straightly in the mountains covered with snow in the severe [winter] weather in [Minnesota] is really beautiful, perfectly beautiful.
 We have never experienced it in San Francisco. *[He laughs.]* Of course, nature is nature wherever you may go, but nature manifests in a different way, exactly a different way.
 Everyone manifests yourself in a different way from moment to moment.
 You never repeat the same things, even for a moment.
 That’s why nature in this kind of weather is quite beautiful, which you have never experienced in other situations.

 So [you see beauty] because the tree stands up straight by itself on the mountain but simultaneously its existence covers heaven and earth.
-It means behind the tree, nature is there, beautiful nature is there.
+It means behind the tree nature is there, beautiful nature is there.
 Fitting into the sunset, fitting into the morning sunrise.
 And covered with white snow, birds; it’s really beautiful.
 So, tree is one, but it’s not one.
 Tree is one, but simultaneously behind the one, it is *all*.
 That’s why in Buddhism [we always say] “one in all, all in one.”

 We can do it; we can deal with it just like this.
 Whoever you are, whether you are enlightened or [not] enlightened, it doesn’t matter, you can do it.
 How?
 Zazen is [the] simple way.
 Zazen is that you can do like this.